 Q. What happens to portfolios after they are assessed?

-Q. Should you submit a portfolio as soon as you enter the Regents B.A.
-Program?
+Q. Should you submit a portfolio as soon as you enter the R.B.A Program?

 Q. How do I find out about standardized awards?